 In terms of sexual health, men become frustrated most commonly with erectile dysfunction (ED), premature ejaculation (PE), or both.
 ED affects 30 million American men.
 Most are caused by medical conditions such as vascular disease, hypertension, and diabetes; or are related to side effects of medications and certain surgical procedures.

-Treatment options include medications, hormone replacement therapy, penile injection therapy, or vacuum constriction device.
-In some cases, an inflatable penile prosthesis may be the best choice to correct the problem, and allow for a rigid erection.
+Treatment options include medications, hormone replacement therapy, penile injection therapy, vacuum constriction device, or penile prosthesis.